AI Chatbot for Small Business - How to Pick the Right One in 2026

 Key takeaway

-The ROI question isn't whether chatbots save money - it's whether your volume justifies the investment.
+Chatbots save money at almost any scale; the real question is whether your volume justifies the investment.
 At 100+ daily interactions, the numbers strongly favor automation.
-Below 50, off-the-shelf is usually sufficient.
+Below 50, off-the-shelf is usually enough.

-Choosing the best AI chatbot for small business starts not with tools but with your own data.
+Choosing the best AI chatbot for small business starts with your own data, not with a tool shortlist.

 Step 1 - map your customer interactions